Cliveden green walking trail

 - OS Map: Explorer 172 (Chiltern Hills East)

 This circular walk follows grass and stone studded earth footpaths through the woods above the River Thames.
 It's easy, largely flat terrain although there are some short, gentle slopes.
-Dogs are welcome on this walking trail.
+Suitable for all-terrain buggies.
+May get muddy in wet weather.
+Please note, play trail activities are situated off the paths.
+Dogs are welcome in our woodlands.

 - How to get here: